Common Noun And Proper Noun Sentences

 What is a Proper Noun?

 A proper noun is a specific name given to a particular person, place, thing, or organization.
-Proper nouns identify a unique entity, distinguishing it from all others in its category.
-Here's the thing — for instance, while "city" is a common noun, "Paris" is a proper noun because it refers to one specific city.
-The most defining rule for proper nouns is that they always start with a capital letter, regardless of where they appear in a sentence The details matter here..
+And proper nouns identify a unique entity, distinguishing it from all others in its category.
+Also, for instance, while "city" is a common noun, "Paris" is a proper noun because it refers to one specific city.
+The most defining rule for proper nouns is that they always start with a capital letter, regardless of where they appear in a sentence Simple as that..

 Characteristics of Proper Nouns: